The Secret of How to Choose the Best Fish Oil Supplement

 Fish oil supplements are one of the most popular nutritional supplements taken by Americans today.
 That’s because fish oil is rich in essential omega 3 fatty acids, which your body needs for healthy functioning and cannot produce on its own.
 The only way to get these important nutrients is from your food or from supplements.

-Omega 3s play an important role in healthy brain function(1) and offer several well-researched benefits for heart health, from lowering blood pressure and triglycerides to helping to keep your arteries clear.(2) They also help reduce excess inflammation in the body, which is at the root of many chronic health conditions.(3)
+What is omega-3 good for?
+Omega 3s play an important role in healthy brain function(1) and offer several well-researched omega-3 benefits for heart health, from lowering blood pressure and triglycerides to helping to keep your arteries clear.(2) They also help reduce excess inflammation in the body, which is at the root of many chronic health conditions.(3) These are just some of the incredible benefits that Omega-3 has to offer.

 These well-researched benefits of omega 3s are associated with two fatty acids in particular: EPA and DHA.
 In our diet, EPA and DHA are found almost exclusively in fatty fish.
 The American Heart Association recommends eating fish at least twice a week to get those important omega 3 benefits, but many of us fall short of this threshold.